GavinLee1/SpringStudy/README.md

 # SpringStudy
 Just use Spring with XML configuration.
-Can always refer this project to learan how to inject beans with XML files.
+Can always refer this project to learn how to inject Spring Beans with XML files.